 There are two main parking areas located in the park.
 The first parking lot is located near the Lake Shore Trail Trailhead, which provides access to swimming, a picnic area, and bathhouses.
 The second parking lot is at the Visitor Center, which is near a picnic shelter and the Hawk Loop.
 RV and trailer parking are available.
 You can also park at the campground if you are staying overnight.

 Walk-in sites are available for groups from April to November.
 These sites are open to parties of 7 to 25 people.
-You will have access to drinking water and restrooms nearby at the group campsite.
-You can easily access hiking trails nearby as well.
-However, there is no vehicle access to the group sites so your RV would have to be parked in the main lot.
+BBQ grills, picnic tables, drinking water, and restrooms are all nearby for your convenience.
+Beautiful hiking trails are just a few steps away, but there is no vehicle access to the group sites, so park your RV in the main lot.

 If you are hoping to get some time on your bike during your RV trip, you are in luck since this state park features over 30 miles of cycling adventure along the Itusi Trails.
-This is a combination of 8 loops that range from one mile to 10 miles long.
+This trail system is a combination of eight loops that range from one mile to 10 miles long.
 Most trails are easy to moderate, so bikers of all levels can enjoy some time coasting on the scenic nature trails of this state park.
 Choose your level and pick your loop for a light, moderate, or more challenging ride.